zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/4-labs-design-oci-di-data-flows/develop-oci-di-flows.md

    ![Create Task](./images/completedataflow.png " ")

-23. Follow steps 19 - 22 to configure Target table for Raw Reviews table.
-When done you mappings should look like below image.
+23. Follow steps 19 - 22 to configure the Target table for the Raw Reviews table.
+When done your mappings should look like the below image.

     ![Raw Reviews Details](./images/rawreviewstargetone.png " ")